This post was last updated on September 26th, 2022 at 04:33 pm.

 Church financial software should include a church donor system.
 After all, this is where the church’s main income is received.
 To have church financial software without a donor system included is akin to having a vehicle without a gas tank to make it go.
 Churches run on their donations.
 The donations act as an intermediary link between the donors and the church’s accounting books, as seen below.

 Church financial life cycle explanation

 A donation system that includes pledging is important.
 Most budget committees may not realize it, but pledging is the start of the budgeting process.
-The church has to know an approximation of how much they expect to bring in, before they sit down and decide how to spend it.
-While some churches use ‘last years’ donations to budget from, it could be foolish.
+The church has to know an approximation of how much they expect to bring in before they sit down and decide how to spend it.
+While some churches use last year’s donations to budget from, it could be foolish.
 It would be good to know that number, but there are some inherent issues with it.
 First, if that number is vastly different from the pledges, the same amount may not come in this year.
-Analyzing pledges is a safer route to see the amount of received donations versus pledges.
+Analyzing pledges is a safer route to see the number of received donations versus pledges.

-Other considerations for a church donor system are online donations, multiple giving funds, and year end contribution statements for donors.
+Other considerations for a church donor system are online donations, multiple giving funds, and year-end donation statements for donors.
 All of these will help with maintaining donation records for individuals.

 A donation system is essential to a church’s operation and provides donors with tax receipts.
-Additionally, it helps the church track multi year funds for building projects.
-These multi year funds, many times, are collected for several years before the actual project starts.
-Some common multi year funds are roof repairs, parking lot, a new church building or addition.
+Additionally, it helps the church track multi-year funds for building projects.
+These multi-year funds, many times, are collected for several years before the actual project starts.
+Some common multi-year funds are roof repairs, a parking lot, a new church building, or an addition.

 Church Financial Software Summary